Would you like the ground, or rather, the wood below your feet to wobble and teeter under your weight?

-The most common cleat nails used with flooring nailers are in the gauge sizes of 16 and 18.
+The most common cleat nails used with flooring nailers are in gauge sizes of 16 and 18.
 Occasionally, nails of 20-gauge will be used for flooring as well.

-Cleat nails are the most ideal choice for flooring boards with because they have a high resistance to the changes in temperature.
+Cleat nails are the most ideal choice for flooring boards because they have a high resistance to changes in temperature.
 They can allow the wood to expand and contract without breaking or cutting into the surface.

 Flooring staplers are also used to fasten floorboards together.
 As the name suggests, these machines use staples instead of nails.
 The staplers have prongs that press down the staples onto the wood and lock it down to the sub-floor.

 These devices also come in the same two variations; manual, and pneumatic.
 Additionally, you can also find electronic flooring staplers in the market, but they are not as reliable as the two common ones.

 These staples are usually bigger than the nails used for flooring.
 The most commonly used staples are about 15.5-gauge.
 These staples hold up pretty well when they are put in.
 However, you will notice that their affixing capacity decreases with time.

 So if you use these for important long-running projects, you will be severely disappointed.

 Another downside to them is that the staples are very wide around the sides and a bit blunt around the pins.
 Therefore, the board might get cracked when a staple is put into the wooden board due to the penetration force exerted on the nail.